Close

 Sir Douglas Mawson was an Australian geologist, mining engineer, academic, leader, explorer, and survivor who placed Australia firmly on the Antarctic map.
-Mawson was a key expedition leader during the heroic age of Antarctic exploration, alongside Roald Amundsen and Ernest Shackleton.
+Mawson was a key expedition leader during the heroic age of Antarctic exploration, alongside Roald Amundsen and Sir Ernest Shackleton.
 Born in 1882, Mawson moved to Australia as a toddler and studied geology and engineering at the University of Sydney.

-We named our newest small ship after this legendary Australian geologist and explorer because we believe it embodies Mawson’s pioneering spirit and is designed for global discovery.
+We named our newest small ship after this legendary Australian geologist and explorer as we believe it embodies Mawson’s pioneering spirit and is designed for global discovery.
 Read on to discover Sir Douglas Mawson’s Antarctic journey, from his first expedition with Shackleton to leading the Australasian Antarctic Expedition and how his legacy has shaped Australia’s Antarctic program.

 Australasian Antarctic Expedition 1911-1914, Frank Hurley, State Library of NSW